 The car is a spaceframe based silhouette special, it's appearance is that of a Lotus Esprit, however, under the bodywork there lies a single seater racing car.

-The car is a Lotus Esprit built to Special Saloon car regulations, so what does that mean ?
+The car is a built to Special Saloon car regulations, which don't restrict much so you can create very exciting fast cars that resemble a production saloon or sports car.

-The side silhouette, the wheelbase and the windscreen all have to be the same dimensions as the car on which it is based.
-The engine must be at the same end of the car.
-You must sit completely to one side of the cars centreline.
+The side silhouette, the wheelbase and the windscreen all have to be the same dimensions as the car on which it is based and you must sit completely to one side of the cars centreline.

 After that there are a few compulsory safety requirements, but thats it, after that you can pretty much do what you like !

 The Gearbox fitted is a Hewland DG300, a gearbox first used in Formula 1 and F5000 in the 60's and then later becoming the box to run at Le Mans.
 The gearbox is a 'dog ring' box with interchangeable gear ratios, it has 5 forward gears + reverse.
 Also fitted is a Salisbury limited slip differential.
-I purchased this box new from PDS Racing near Barnsley who provided much useful advice and help.
+I purchased the box new from PDS Racing who set it up to suite my car.